-All it takes is a a few hours to set up your Linkedin presence and an hour of maintenance each week.
+All it takes is a few hours to set up your LinkedIn presence and an hour of maintenance each week.
 And best of all, we show you how to do it step-by-step in this guide.

 Let’s get started.

-Start off building your Linkedin network by connecting with your current contacts.
+Start off building your LinkedIn network by connecting with your current contacts.
 Import your address book, connect your social media sites, or even connect to your email.
-This will help to seed your initial Linkedin network.
-It will also help you to identify new connections that could be leads for your business.
+This will help to seed your initial LinkedIn network.
+It will also help you to find new connections that could be leads for your business.
 You never know who you might be connected to.